Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 ## Technical preconditions

 You should check wether or not you have the tools in use in the project like _Fastlane_, _SwiftLint_, _SwiftFormat_, etc.
-You can have a look for example in the **THIRD\_PARTY.md** file which lists any dependencies and tools we use are different levels (SDK, showcase app, projects).
+You can have a look for example in the **THIRD\_PARTY.md** file which lists any dependencies and tools we use at different levels (SDK, showcase app, projects).
-Have a look on the lociks file to know which versions we are using (*Podfile*, *Podfile.lock*, *Packages.swift*, *Package.resolved*, *Gemfile*, *Gemfile.lock*).
+Have a look on the locks file to know which versions we are using (*Podfile*, *Podfile.lock*, *Packages.swift*, *Package.resolved*, *Gemfile*, *Gemfile.lock*).

-If some tools are missing, pick the suitable command line below:
+If some tools are missing, pick the suitable command line below and check versions:
 ```bash
 # Use Bundler to install a major part of dependencies (thanks to Gemfile and Gemfile.lock files)
 bundle install